typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--membersWithOwnFile`

 Determines which members are exported to their own file.
 Ignored when `outputFileStrategy` = `modules`.
-Defaults to `['Enum', 'Variable', 'Function', 'Class', 'Interface', 'TypeAlias']`
+Defaults to `['Enum', 'Variable', 'Function', 'Class', 'Interface', 'TypeAlias']`.

 ```shell
 --membersWithOwnFile Array<